hrntsm/Tunny-docs/faqs/faq/index.md

   This section is Tunny's Frequently Asked Questions
 ---

+# Answers to the Ultimate Question of Life, the Universe, and Tunny.

 ## What's the difference between Artifacts and Attributes, since both add information to Trials?

 Artifacts store the actual files, with only the file paths being linked to the